barklis/AVR-programing/README.md

 # AVR-programing
 A simple script for avr programming based on avr-dude.

-Change used programmer and microcontroler inside script and it's ready to go!
+Change used programmer and microcontroller inside script and it's ready to go!

 Usage: ./burner.sh [-v] file_name.c